na-na-hi/renget/archive/vcewo.md

 Here is the next roleplay response, following the format.
 Start with <thinking> box:
 //...for Claude - you can put that line ^ into Prefill
 ````
-experiment with exact wording and see what works the best in your case
+experiment with wording to see what works the best for you

 ***
->**can it be used with another JB?**
+>**usage with other JB?**
-it *depends* how specific JB is structured but overall, **yes**!
+it *depends* how specific JB is structured but overall, **yes** CoT can be used with any JB
-CoT typically goes *at the end of JB*, so nothing is stopping you from using CoT with any JB, but note that things *may* break
+CoT typically goes *at the end of JB*, so nothing is stopping you from using CoT with any JB, but things *may* break
-but there are plenty of JB that already use CoT so you check them first!
+mind there are plenty of JBs with already pre-built CoT so check them first

 ***
->**CoT content?**
+>**CoT content**
-what to include into CoT? anything you want! experiment and see what works for you. here is an *approximate list* what you may include into CoT (to inspire you)
+what to include into CoT? anything you want! experiment and see what works for you. here is an *approximate list* what to include into CoT (to inspire you)

 !!! note credits
     - [Hmage](https://dumb.one/gpt/prompts/my-tavern-prompts.md)